Best & Cheap Cloud Hosting Providers in 2019

 User Interface or dashboard

 Although it doesn’t seem to important at first, having a great user interface with a cloud hosting is kind of a big deal.
-If you’ve used a lot of shared hosts then you might already got used to cPanel but with cloud hosting you might not have a cPanel as an option or you might have to pay extra to get it so with each company designing their own dashboard it could be a bit hard to use some of them from an user experience point of view.
+If you’ve used a lot of shared hosts then you might already got used to cPanel but with a cheap cloud hosting solution you might not have a cPanel as an option or you might have to pay extra to get it so with each company designing their own dashboard it could be a bit hard to use some of them from an user experience point of view.
 A good dashboard will usually let you configure your virtual network, get access to an API and even see the stats of your server resources.

 Data centers locations

-Since we are talking about cloud hosting you should always find out if the host you’re going for has a data center nearby or in the same zone as your visitors or target group.
+Since we are talking about cheap cloud hosting you should always find out if the host you’re going for has a data center nearby or in the same zone as your visitors or target group.
 If your website has mostly visitors from Australia then it wouldn’t make sense to go for a host that only has data centers in Europe or America as that could increase the loading time of the page so you’d need to find a company that has a data center in Asia or even better, in Australia.

-Because of the infrastructure of a cloud system it’s really important that your host is taking it’s security seriously and they should have a dedicated firewall system to monitor incoming attacks or breaches and they should also have a professional system administrators team behind it to keep it up to date and make sure no website is exposed.
+Because of the infrastructure of a cheap cloud hosting system it’s really important that your host is taking it’s security seriously and they should have a dedicated firewall system to monitor incoming attacks or breaches and they should also have a professional system administrators team behind it to keep it up to date and make sure no website is exposed.

 A very important part of the experience with a host is customer service.
-Because so many things can go wrong, like loss of data, websites down, sites hacked etc. having a good and experienced CS team should always be a huge factor when choosing a hosting company but usually that means higher costs, InMotion would be a good example.
+Because so many things can go wrong, like loss of data, websites down, sites hacked etc. having a good and experienced CS team should always be a huge factor when choosing a cheap cloud hosting company but usually that means higher costs, InMotion would be a good example.
 You should look for hosts that offer 24/7 support through multiple channels, I personally think live-chat is the best option for a host.

 Pricing & Payments